Borrowdale: Governance

-Borrowdale is within the Copeland UK Parliamentary constituency and the North West England European Parliamentary constituency.
-Trudy Harrison is the Member of parliament.
+Borrowdale is within the Penrith and Solway UK parliamentary constituency, while for Local Government purposes it is within the Cumberland unitary authority area.

-Before Brexit for the European Parliament its residents voted to elect MEP's for the North West England constituency.

-For Local Government purposes it is in the Keswick Ward of Allerdale Borough Council and the Keswick Division of Cumbria County Council.

-Borrowdale has its own Parish Council; Borrowdale Parish Council.
+Borrowdale also has a Parish Council.
 The civil parish of Borrowdale covers a considerable area around the valley, including the southern half of Derwent Water.
 It includes the settlements of Grange, Rosthwaite, Seathwaite, Seatoller, Stonethwaite and Watendlath.
 It lies entirely within the Lake District National Park.

 At the time of the 2001 census, the parish had a population of 438 people, living in 137 households.
 The 2011 Census showed that the population had declined to 417 residents among 128 households.

 Economy

 The valley is currently a tourist location with hotels, guesthouses, holiday cottages, bed and breakfasts, youth hostels and campsites.
-It caters to lowland visitors as well as hill-walkers.
+It caters to lowland visitors as well as hillwalkers.

 Sometime before 1565 (some sources say as early as 1500), a major deposit of graphite was discovered near the Seathwaite hamlet in Borrowdale parish.
 The locals found that it was useful for marking sheep.
 The graphite was pure and solid, and it could easily be sawn into sticks; the pencil industry was born in nearby Keswick.
 The graphite find remains unique.